 Estimated mean dam passage dates (first percentile to the 95th percentile) for each species at Rocky Reach and Rock Island are summarized in Table 3.
-Run-timing dates are estimated from daily index sample counts at the Rocky Reach JFBS, 2004-2011, and from the Rock Island Dam smolt bypass trap, 2000-2011 (Table 3).
-At Rocky Reach, the subyearling Chinook run generally begins the first week of June, with the one percentile passage date on 3-June (mean date for years 2004-2011).
-Rocky Reach subyearling passage reaches the 95th percentile, on average, around 11-August (2004-2011, range: 27-July to 24-August).
+Run-timing dates are estimated from daily index sample counts at the Rocky Reach JFBS, 2004-2012, and from the Rock Island Dam smolt bypass trap, 2002-2012 (Table 3).
+At Rocky Reach, the subyearling Chinook run generally begins the first week of June, with the one-percentile passage date on 1-June (mean date for years 2004-2012).
+Rocky Reach subyearling passage reaches the 95th percentile, on average, around 9-August (2004-2012, range: 27-July to 24-August).

-Rock Island Dam juvenile salmon and steelhead sampling from the Smolt Monitoring Program (SMP), 2000-2011, indicates that the fifth percentile (5 percent) mean passage date for combined spring migrants (yearling Chinook, steelhead, and sockeye) occurs on 18-April (Table 3).
+Rock Island Dam juvenile salmon and steelhead sampling from the Smolt Monitoring Program (SMP), 2002-2012, indicates that the first percentile (one-percent passage) mean passage date for combined spring migrants (yearling Chinook, steelhead, and sockeye) occurs around 19-April (Table 3).
 The latest spring spill start date for Rock Island per the HCP is 17-April.
-The summer outmigration of subyearling Chinook smolts at Rock Island generally begins in early June (although fry are encountered earlier), and on average, reaches the 95th percentile on 9-August (range: 1-August to 18-August, 2000-2011).
+The summer outmigration of subyearling Chinook smolts at Rock Island Dam generally begins in early June (although fry are encountered earlier), and on average, reaches the 95th percentile passage point around 9-August (range: 1-August to 18-August, 2002-2012).

 Table 3.
-Spill percentages and the mean passage durations between the 1st and 95th percentile passage points for spring and summer outmigrations, bypass operation dates, and spill percentages for each HCP Plan species at Rocky Reach and Rock Island dams.
+Spill percentages, bypass operation dates, and mean passage percentile dates (2002-2012) for the 1st and 95th percentile passage points for HCP spring and summer outmigrants at Rocky Reach and Rock Island.